noeyheadb/pycuda-cpa/README.md

 # pycuda-CPA
-CUDA implementation of CPA(Correlation Power Analysis) using [`pycuda`](https://github.com/inducer/pycuda).
-It can be used as a sub-package in your Python project by adding it as a submodule.
+`pycuda-CPA` is a CUDA implementation of CPA(Correlation Power Analysis) using [`pycuda`](https://github.com/inducer/pycuda).
-1. Move to the directory where the pycudaCPA package will be added.
-2. `git submodule add https://github.com/noeyheadb/pycuda-CPA.git pycudaCPA`.
+It is only works on CUDA-enabled systems.

 ## Environment setup
 - GPUs with compute capability less than 1.3 are not supported.